-ReTreeUS is a charity in Maine, in North Eastern United States, which is making things much easier for local schools.
+ReTreeUS is a charity in Maine, in the northeastern United States, which is making things much easier for local schools.
 ReTreeUS helps schools design and plant orchards free of charge.
 They provide the fruit trees and the fruit tree care education that goes with them.
 The charity also offers online resources and curriculum materials that schools can use to teach young people about fruit trees and how to grow them.

-And one really lovely bonus is that ReTreeUS also provides schools with educational signage that teaches children about local food production and the environment, the benefits of trees, and the role of pollinators in food production.
+One really lovely bonus is that ReTreeUS also provides schools with educational signage that teaches children about local food production and the environment, the benefits of trees, and the role of pollinators in food production.

 TreeMobile, Ontario, Canada

-There are so many more wonderful community orchard projects, and you can read about more of them in my fruit tree care book Growing Urban Orchards.
+There are so many more wonderful community orchard projects, and you can read about them in my fruit tree care book Growing Urban Orchards.
 But the main lesson I learned in researching community orchards around North America is that they are only successful when the fruit trees receive hands-on care.

 Sadly, I do know about quite a few projects that did not succeed in the long term.
-After a few years the volunteers faded away and left the trees uncared for.
+After a few years, the volunteers faded away and left the trees uncared for.
 Today these sites can be messy.
-The fruit is often infested or rotting and trees may be sickly and weak.
+The fruit is often infested or rotting, and trees may be sickly and weak.

 Then you can enjoy the process.
 Growing fruit trees is wonderful.
 I hope you get a chance to enjoy the benefits these trees bring to our communities!